-Tuyo pasta is a simple oil-based pasta popular in Philippines made with flaked tuyo, garlic, tomatoes, pepper, spagatti pasta, butter and chili flakes in olive oil.
+Tuyo pasta is a simple oil-based Filipino pasta, made with flaked tuyo, garlic, tomatoes, pepper, spagatti pasta, butter and chili flakes in olive oil.
 If you have a low budget for pasta or simply have uncooked pasta lying on your pantry, try a quick sway from the usual tomato-based pasta and try this tuyo pasta!
 It is best served with garlic bread and topped with a lot of grated cheese.

 WHAT IS TUYO?

 Tuyo in Tagalog means “dried”.
 Tuyo is considered one of the cheapest ulams for Filipino households.
 Fry it and boom!
 One of the best fried ulams with fried rice, fried egg and chopped tomatoes on the side.
 It can also be enjoyed on top of sweet and chocolately champorado.
 You can buy 5 pieces for 20 pesos!
 We might know tuyo as simply “dried fish”.
 As this will be our highlighted ingredient in the tuyo pasta, what else should we know tuyo?